Frequently Asked Questions

-- The reports serve as a supporting document during the Management Plan Review Process, to be used by constituents who desire to participate in that process.
-They also serve as a reporting tool to be used by policy makers, particularly within NOAA and the Department of Commerce.
-The reports are also used as education and outreach tools.
+- The reports serve as a tool for resource managers, researchers, policy makers and educators.
+These groups, as well as anyone else interested in participating in the review process for sanctuary management plans, use the reports as supporting documents for identifying and proposing specific management actions.
+They also serve as a reporting tool to be used by policy makers, particularly within NOAA and the Department of Commerce, and are used as education and outreach tools.
 The reports are distributed to constituents and made available to the general public at events and on the internet.

 Each question will be answered using a “status and trends” reporting system.
 Each question will be assigned a color to denote status and a symbol to denote the trend.

-- Yes, the NMSP, in consultation with other NOAA legal and program staff, has determined that the Condition Reports are appropriately considered as Influential Scientific Information.
+Yes, the Office of National Marine Sanctuaries, in consultation with other NOAA legal and program staff, has determined that the Condition Reports are appropriately considered Influential Scientific Information.
 For this reason, these reports are subject to the review requirements of the White House Office of Management and Budget as outlined in the Final Information Quality Bulletin for Peer Review.
 More information on this is on the Office of the Chief Information Officer website.